Am I covered to drive someone else’s car?

 If you're a Prima policyholder (not an additional driver), you're covered to drive another car, so long as:

-• It’s not owned by you or your partner
+• The other car is not owned by you or your partner

 • You’ve not hired it or got it under any other financial agreement